-This icon of Auckland’s waterfront celebrates its tenth birthday this year and an ongoing reputation for delivering the best of culinary experiences, no mean feat in the Auckland restaurant scene.
+This icon of Auckland’s waterfront has an ongoing reputation for delivering the best of culinary experiences, no mean feat in the Auckland restaurant scene.

 When Geeling was offered the job of operations manager of Soul she'd never even been to the Viaduct.
 Judith Tabron had employed Geeling at her first restaurant, Ramses, in Newmarket a decade earlier but the sometime actor and television presenter had left to make her own way, even briefly flirting with her own restaurant, and was living in Titirangi and working in the film industry.

 The fine art of being a great restaurant host runs in Geeling Ching's veins.
 The lighting needs constant attention, the tables need straightening, the food needs to keep flowing from the kitchen at a steady pace, the cocktails must be quickly and expertly poured at the bar, the staff must keep on their toes ....